Laegel/arcanaeum/arcanaeum.md

 Elemental
 - Fire: Burning => take damage each turn and illuminate surrounding cases
 - Water: Mutism => cannot cast a spell
-- Earth: Petrified => cannot do any action until healed (takes 3 turns to turn into - stone)
+- Earth: Petrified => cannot do any action until cured (takes 3 turns to turn into - stone)
 - Wind: Slow => movement is reduced
 - Sandstorm: Blind => UI becomes blurry (at least the field), AI should remember or deduce where you were or do a defensive action
 - Metal: Bleeding => take damage each turn